rjaslow/Rumble-in-the-Jumble/README.md

 written for Python 3.3

-Currently prompts for a base word and a text document to compare the base to.
+Currently prompts for a base word and a text file to compare the base to.

-Does not handle Upper case